 For the Cookies

-- Turn the oven up to 375 degrees.
+- Keep the oven at 350 degrees.

 - Add in the dry ingredients a little at at a time over low speed and mix just until all the ingredients are incorporated, scraping the sides of the bowl occasionally.

-- Bake at 375 degrees for 6-9 minutes or until the tops of the cookies are just set.
-Baking them less lends are chewier cookie and will help them stay moist longer.
-When in doubt, take out around 7 minutes and let cool.
-Try one cookie, and if it’s under baked, put it back in the oven for 1-2 minutes.
+- Bake at 350 degrees for 8-9 minutes or until the tops of the cookies are just a tad under-baked.
+They will continue to bake as they sit on the counter.
+I baked a batch and all of the cookies except for one was baked through after resting for a few minutes, so I just baked that one cookie for 1 extra minute instead of overbaking the entire sheet pan.Baking them less lends a softer gooey cookie and will help them stay moist longer.
+When in doubt, try one cookie, and if it’s under baked, put it back in the oven for 1-2 minutes.
 Always SET A TIMER so you don’t over bake your cookies 🙂

 - Store in an airtight container for up to three days.
 They are best if enjoyed within 24 hours.

-- This recipe makes 22-24 cookies.
+- This recipe makes about 12 cookies.